Losing my computer

 In recognition of my biological memory limits, I’ve recorded things elsewhere and considered those physical records as extensions of my mind.
 I’ve developed fragments of my tangible mind on human inventions in an attempt to grow my mind.
 I had stored in my laptop some existential scribblings, photos taken during a large wildfire, and social media data from deleted accounts.

-I lost my five-year-old laptop early April.1 And recently, losing my files felt like losing my familiar mental playground.
+I lost my five-year-old laptop early April.1 And the loss of my files has recently felt like the loss of a familiar mental playground.

 Perhaps this is a lesson in resilience.
 Maybe I’ll back up my data better.
 But if I too fastidiously hoard and preserve, I’ll sacrifice my interactions with the world and more.
-My humanity is not just records in my own mind or even society’s; it’s also comes from the choice of victory after such a failure as forgetting.
+My humanity is not just what I or society remembers.
+It also comes from choosing victory after a failure like forgetting.
 Sometimes being a fault-tolerant human means you can’t take yourself too seriously and have to move on.

-I think my laptop was stolen by visitors to my school. ↩
+I think my laptop was stolen by people visiting my school. ↩